eschan145/DieKnow/README.md

 A bypass of DyKnow, powered primarily by the Windows win32 API.

-DieKnow will significantly improve the performance of your laptop by a large amount, especially on the CPU.
-However, it will use around 3% of the CPU when running.
-But this is minimal compared to DyKnow, which uses up to 15% of the CPU consistently, and on an Intel Core i3, there isn't much to spare.
-It's not lightweight for something to take screenshots of your entire device screen at 4K resolution and at sixty frames per second.
+DieKnow will significantly improve the performance of your laptop by a large amount on your CPU.
+Ir will use up to 3% CPU, higher than optimal but still much lower than DyKnow's 15%.

 For ease of use, a beta GUI application is located in [`gui.pyw`](src/gui.pyw), powered by the Windows win32 API.